Quinnipiac University emphasizes integrity as one of its guiding principles.

 3. Upon completing the review, the case review team will meet as soon as reasonably possible to determine whether sufficient evidence of a violation exists.

 1. If insufficient evidence of the alleged violation(s) is determined, the student will be found not responsible for any violation.
-The director of academic integrity will inform the student(s) and other involved parties of this decision.
+The coordinator of academic integrity will inform the student(s) and other involved parties of this decision.

 2. If the case review team finds by clear and convincing evidence that the student committed an academic integrity violation, the student will be found not responsible for a violation.
 In this instance, the case review team shall then be informed of the student’s prior record so that the student’s entire history of academic integrity violation can be considered in issuing sanctions.
 In order to meet the clear and convincing evidence standard, the board must find it highly probable that the student committed the violation(s).